 Repair Program Areas

-Qualify & Apply for a Repair
+Qualify for a Home Repair

 Does your home need critical repair work?
 See if you qualify for Habitat’s Home Repair & Preservation program and discover the steps to apply.
 Learn more>>